Skip to main content

 • One result of COVID-19 was the rapid growth of contactless payment, and the number of places that accept it.
 In major tourist hotspots like Rome and Milan a good number of places now have the capability, which also means that things like GooglePay and ApplePay are often accepted (provided they’re being funded via Visa/Mastercard, of course)

-• You can use US Dollars in some places–but I advise you against it, and will cover why in the next section.
+• While some tour companies will accept US dollars in some cases, it’s very rare, and you shouldn’t assume you can use US dollars anywhere in Italy.
 Like much of Europe, Italy uses the Euro, represented with the € sign.
 Paper currency comes in denominations of 5, 10, 20, 50 and 100€.
 Similar to the dollar, fractions of a Euro are called cents.
 Coins can be found in in 0.01, 0.02, 0.05, 0.10, 0.20 and 0.50 cent denominations, along with 1€ and 2€.
 And in contrast to the US$, 1€ and 2€ denominations are in Coin only

 The “Common” side of Euro Coins–